Five tips for an interview in the finance sector

 Okay, so these can be very difficult to prepare for as they are put in to test your nerve and problem-solving abilities under pressure.
 It’s likely that you will be asked to consider your actions in the role under different scenarios at some point.
 And there’s a distinct chance that you’ll be asked a question that seems incredibly random to test your mathematical skills or rational and logical thinking under pressure.
 You’ll be able to find examples of the kinds of questions you might be asked online.
 The best you can do is be aware that something of the like will come up, and have a crack at answering the practice questions you find.

 Don’t neglect to think about the position itself

 Get an idea in your head of the things you’ll have to do on a day-to-day basis in the role you’re interviewing for.
 Embellish this with the facts!
-You can use those contacts you’ve been beavering away gathering up of the past few months, or even couple of years, to get a much more realistic idea of what the daily grind will be like.
+You can use those contacts you’ve been beavering away gathering up of the past few months—or even couple of years—to get a much more realistic idea of what the daily grind will be like.
 What’s more, if you’ve got as far as in interview, it’s highly likely you’ve undertaken some relevant work experience too.
 Don’t be afraid to give specific examples of things you’ve done that are similar and refer to this prior experience directly when you give your answer.

 Remember that your interviewer is human

 You may feel like you’re undergoing a serious grilling in a finance interview, but that doesn’t mean to say that you can’t use your dazzling personality to your advantage, smile, or stay ridiculously serious for the whole time.
 Obviously, your answers always need to pack a punch and demonstrate your knowledge and technical skills, but there could still be an appropriate moment to joke a little if the time is right.
 Within reason, of course!
-And a smile and laugh at a joke or smart comment from the interviewee too won’t go amiss!
-Don’t go overboard with paroxysms of laughter, though.
-That would just be awkward!
+A smile and laugh at a joke or smart comment from the interviewee too won’t go amiss!
+Don’t go overboard with paroxysms of laughter, though—that would just be awkward!